mr-mpn/Python-ImageClassifier-NeuralNetwork-GUI/README.md

 To do so we have x_train = x_train / 255 (which 255 is the (max-min) value of the value for each pixel)

-Each sample contains pixels, and each pixel has a value between 0 and 255 which is the color intensity By Normalization the values go in the range of zero and organize
+Each sample contains pixels, and each pixel has a value between 0 and 255 which is the color intensity By Normalization, the values go in the range of zero and organize

 Then we use one-hot encoding to change the decimal values to their binary
 x_train: pixel values